russellgordon/ics3u-s2-2023-24/src/site/notes/Tutorials/Reproducing the Stopwatch, Part 2.md

 Image(systemName: "stopwatch.fill")
 ```

-Recall that at the start of this class, you installed the [SF Symbols App](https://developer.apple.com/sf-symbols/).
+Recall that in an earlier class, you installed the [SF Symbols App](https://developer.apple.com/sf-symbols/).
 You can browse available icons in the **SF Symbols** app.
 The app tells you what string, or piece of text, identifies each symbol.
 As shown above, to get a symbol to show in your app, you just:

 - create an `Image` structure
 - provide the identifying string for a symbol as the *argument* to the `systemName` parameter